geospatialweb/vue-rust-mvt-postgis/README.md

 This implementation embodies what I _consider_ to be the major tenets of the three leading JavaScript front-end frameworks, namely:

--   Angular: TypeScript, Dependency Injection and RxJS asynchronous programming
+-   Angular: TypeScript, Dependency Injection and Signals

 -   React: Functional components, Declarative UI and JSX/TSX